igrafx/KNIME-Mining-connector/howto.md

 The iGrafx Mining API Connection Node is the Node that will allow you to connect to the API and use it through the SDK.
 Note that this node is **mandatory** as it allows you to establish a connection with the API.

-To use this node, double click on it.
+To use this node, double-click on it.
 The following window will pop up.

 ![component_parameters](https://github.com/igrafx/KNIME-Mining-connector/blob/dev/images/igx_connection_config.png)